nuxt/website-v2/content/en/guides/get-started/installation.md

 <base-alert type="info">

-A `package-lock.json` is also created which ensures a consistent install and compatible dependencies of your packages installed in your project.
+A `yarn.lock` or `package-lock.json` is also created which ensures a consistent install and compatible dependencies of your packages installed in your project.

 </base-alert>